Dilip Doshi: In Test Cricket

-Doshi is considered one of the worst batsmen in Test cricket history, with a batting average of only 4.60.
+Doshi had a low batting average of 4.60 and batted exclusively at number 11 in all 38 of his Test innings, a record.
 Doshi holds the record for the most Test Match innings in a career without ever batting above someone else in the order, with 38 innings batting at number 11 in the order.

 In ODIs

 Doshi made his ODI debut during the 1980–81 tour of Australia.
-At Gabba, against NZ, he produced his best figures of 4/30.
-Both his average 23.81 and RPO(3.96) in ODIs are impressive.
-But, he wasn't the most mobile of fielders, and with him being a real rabbit with the bat, he played only 15 ODIs for India.
-All-rounder Ravi Shastri was preferred to him for the 1983 WC.
+At Gabba, against New Zealand, he produced his best figures of 4/30.
+Both his average (23.81) and economy rate (3.96) in ODIs are impressive.
+Due to limitations in batting and fielding, he played only 15 ODIs for India.
+All-rounder Ravi Shastri was preferred to him for the 1983 World Cup.

 In first-class cricket

-Though Doshi made his first class debut with Saurashtra, he played most of his Ranji Trophy cricket with Bengal.
+Though Doshi made his first-class debut with Saurashtra, he played most of his Ranji Trophy cricket with Bengal.
 It was for Bengal that he achieved the remarkable figures of 6 wickets for 6 runs against Assam in 1974.
 Overall, his long Ranji Trophy career shows 318 wickets at an impressive average of 18.33.

 He also played first class cricket for Nottinghamshire and Warwickshire in the English midlands.
 Overall, his first class career shows 898 wickets at 26.58 a piece.

-In March 1983, he led a West Bengal side for a short tour of Dhaka.
-In the 3-day match, he led his side to an emphatic win with figures of 7/39 & 5/74.
-The guile of his spin was too much for the Bangladeshi batsmen.
-He took 3/27(from 9 overs) in the 45 over match.
+In March 1983, he took 7/39 and 5/74 in a three-day match during a tour of Dhaka, contributing significantly to his team's win.
+He took 3/27 from nine overs in the 45-over match.

 The unfortunate trio

 Throughout the late 1960s and 1970s, three left arm spinners dominated the Indian domestic cricket scene.
 Along with Doshi there were, Padmakar Shivalkar from Bombay, & Rajinder Goel of Haryana & Delhi.
 Goel still holds the record for the highest number of wickets in the Ranji Trophy (640 at 17.14).
 Shivlakar holds the record for his team Mumbai.
 Years after years, they destroyed strong batting line ups in Indian cricket with the guile of their spin, only to be overlooked by the national selectors.
 The only reason was the presence of B.S.
 Bedi.
 With a world class left arm spinner readily available, the selectors were reluctant to give the others much chance.
 Thus, Shivalker and Goel had to content themselves with a few unofficial test matches against Sri Lanka.
-Goel was specially unlucky, in the sense that he was originally selected to make his official Test Debut against WI at Delhi, in 1974–78.
-But a last minute change saw off spinner Venkat replacing him.
-Doshi, in that sense, can be considered to be the luckiest; at least he got the chance to represent India in full internationals.
-Nevertheless, he too lost the best years of his playing career waiting for his chance to come.
+While Shivalkar and Goel had limited opportunities at the international level due to B.S.
+Bedi’s dominance, Doshi debuted in Tests in 1979.
+Due to his late debut, Doshi’s international career began after he had spent many years in domestic cricket.

+Death

+Dilip died from a cardiac arrest in London, on 23 June 2025, at the age of 77.